jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

   the root filesystem is endangered.
 - `docs/README.install.md`: name the storage volume among the host prerequisites, which today it does not.
-- A test-oriented set of store URLs with short `partitionGranularity` and `hold`, selectable without editing the shipped default, so the whole STS to MTS to LTS chain is observable within a short run.
-- `docs/README.policies.md`: record the test configuration beside the shipped defaults and the media recommendations already there.

 Out of scope: production storage sizing and per-tier media selection; retention policy for real data; the reduction operators (`reducedata`, `pp`); and any